-Efficient communication of safety information is necessary to meet the needs of safety officials and the managers they support.
+1.12.1 Efficient communication of safety information is necessary to meet the needs of safety officials and the managers they support.
 This includes communications between and among operational and safety organizations.
 NASA safety organizations will pursue every practical means for communicating verbal and written safety management information, lessons learned, and statistics.
 Examples of NASA information systems are the Incident Reporting Information System and the LLIS.
 Records and reports of accidents, occupational injuries, incidents, failure analyses, identified hazards, mishaps, appraisals, and like items contain information necessary for developing corrective measures and lessons learned.

-Detailed records of occupational injuries are reported to OSHA in accordance with 29 CFR Part 1960, Subpart I, Recordkeeping and Reporting Requirements, and NPR 8621.1, NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping.
-Safety forms and reports are retained per NPR 1441.1, NASA Records Retention Schedules.
+1.12.2 Detailed records of occupational injuries are reported to OSHA in accordance with 29 CFR Part 1960, Subpart I, and NPR 8621.1. are retained per NPR 1441.1.

-- 1.12.1 Center Directors shall provide or make accessible to the OSMA (through an internet web site): - a.
-Center executive safety committee or board documentation (e.g., minutes and reports) (Requirement 31904). - b.
-Results of external (such as OSHA) safety program management reviews (Requirement 31905).
+1.12.3 Center Directors shall provide or make accessible to the OSMA (through an internet web site):

+a.
+Center executive safety committee or board documentation (e.g., minutes and reports).

+b.
+Results of external (such as OSHA) safety program management reviews.

 c.
-Top-level Center or program safety procedure documents that implement Headquarters requirements (Requirement 31906).
+Top-level Center or program safety procedure documents that implement Headquarters requirements.